 Interests and expertise

-I am a Knowledge Exchange and Research Fellow at the Nature-based Solutions Initiative.
-Here, in collaboration with international research institutions, NGOs and industry, I lead the development of the High Agricultural Reforestation Potential (HARP) Toolkit.
+I am a Senior Research Fellow at the Nature-based Solutions Initiative.
+Here, in collaboration with international research institutions, NGOs and industry, I lead the Flourishing Landscapes Programme and the development of the High Agricultural Reforestation Potential (HARP) Toolkit.
 HARP will be a set of tools designed to facilitate sustainable agroforestry-based reforestation in tropical agricultural landscapes, with a particular focus on cocoa and coffee producing landscapes at forest frontiers.
-In addition, I am collaborating on the ETH Zurich led Sustain-Cocoa project to evaluate the impacts of forest focused supply chain policies on West African cocoa producers and the remnants of the Guinean forests.
-My broad research interests involve understanding how ecological and social components of food and agricultural systems interact, as well as exploring mechanisms by which these systems can be modified to enhance farmer livelihoods, improve food security, mitigate climate change and reverse biodiversity loss.
+The Flourishing Landscapes Programme addresses the triple challenge of livelihoods, climate change, and biodiversity loss at tropical forest frontiers, via a new network of scientists and practitioners, to investigate strategies to enhance both biodiversity and the climate resilience.

 Background